galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

+> ### {% icon tip %} Before starting, check to see if this tutorial will be useful for *your* work in Galaxy
+>
+> * This tutorial is for informaticians and researchers working in Galaxy, who develop their own scripts.
+> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
+> * It is particularly useful for developers new to Galaxy from other scientific fields
+> * Non-programmer scientists using Galaxy will find this training very challenging because it requires command line scripting skills.
+> * Experienced galaxy tool developers will not need this training because they already have specialised tools and training available to suit their needs.
+{: .tip }

 > ### {% icon comment %} # Brief note on tutorial design from the authors.
 >
 - This tutorial is designed for Galaxy users who write code as part of their routine work.
 - It is in 2 parts
-- The first part is all reading with an optional demonstration video
+- The first part is all reading, with an optional demonstration video
-- A quick read should help you to decide whether the material is relevant to your training needs.
+- It should help readers decide whether the training is relevant to their needs.
 - The second part is the real training.
-- A guided DIY introduction to a Galaxy tool that you may find useful in your work.
+- It is a guided self-study/DIY introduction to a Galaxy tool that you may find useful in your work.
 {: .comment}

-> ### {% icon tip %} Before starting, check to see if this tutorial will be useful for *your* work in Galaxy
->
-> * This tutorial is for informaticians and researchers working in Galaxy, who develop their own scripts.
-> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
-> * It is particularly useful for developers new to Galaxy from other scientific fields
-> * Non-programmer scientists using Galaxy *do not need this training*.
-> * Galaxy tool developers who already have the tools they need *do not need this training* {: .tip }

 # The importance of tools, tool building and the ToolFactory in Galaxy.
 {:.no_toc}

-## Why you might want to follow the hands-on part of this tutorial
+## Tools make Galaxy useful and attractive to scientists.
 {: .no_toc}
-- Tools are the fundamental building blocks for analyses in Galaxy.
+Tools are the fundamental building blocks for analyses in Galaxy.
 Thousands are available in the project library - the Toolshed.
+Each one is constrained to one executable.
-- The Galaxy code base includes infrastructure to support manually creating new tools, but it takes a new developer some time to come up to speed.
+User supplied parameters exposed on the tool form are the only things that can be changed.
+The Galaxy project provedes extensive software infrastructure to support manually creating new tools.
+These are complex and powerful.
+New developers will need some time to come up to speed.

-- Galaxy Interactive Environments allow unrestricted scripting in a Galaxy environment.
-    - They are very popular and useful for skilled researchers and developers, freeing them from the limitations of currently available tools.
-    - They allow interactive development in scripting languages such as Python or R, in Galaxy.
+Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
+They are very popular and useful for skilled researchers and developers, freeing them from the limitations of currently available tools.
+They allow interactive development in scripting languages such as Python or R, in Galaxy.
-    - Notebooks can be shared and reused but cannot run in workflows.
+Notebooks can be shared and reused but cannot run in workflows.

-    - Notebooks developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
-- Scripts for Galaxy tools can also be developed as command line scripts from scratch.
+Code developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
+Scripts for Galaxy tools can also be developed as command line scripts from scratch.

 ##### *The ToolFactory provides a quick route to a real Galaxy tool once a script is working correctly with test data on the command line.*

 ## The ToolFactory generates new, normal Galaxy tools.
 {: .no_toc}

-- The ToolFactory is an automated, form driven code generator.
-- It runs in Galaxy as a typical Galaxy tool
-    - Except that it will only run for an administrative user as a minimal security precaution (see warnings below)
-- Any scripting language command line driven interpreter supported by Conda can be used.
-- Developed for informaticians who need to create new "real" Galaxy tools for the needs of their users.
-- An informatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
+The ToolFactory is an automated, form driven code generator.
+It runs in Galaxy as a typical Galaxy tool, except that it will only run for an administrative user.
+This is a minimal security precaution (see warnings below).
+Any scripting language command line driven interpreter supported by Conda can be chosen.
+It was developed for informaticians who need to create new "real" Galaxy tools for the needs of their users.
+A user comfortable with scripting languages on a linux command line may find it useful if they ever need a real Galaxy tool that wraps a working script they have developed.

-- Tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
-- They contain a test based on the test data provided at tool generation.
+Generated tools pass Planemo lint, and are functionally indistinguishable from manually written tools.
+They contain a test based on the test data provided at tool generation.
-- Working examples using Rscript, Python, bash, perl and sed are provided - see below.
-- If you are a scientist/programmer or informatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
-- It will show how to convert IE notebook or other scripts into real tools quickly *inside* Galaxy using a Galaxy tool.
+Working examples using Rscript, Python, bash, perl and sed are provided as described below.
+If you are a scientist/programmer or informatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
+It will show how to convert IE notebook or other scripts into real tools quickly *inside* Galaxy using a Galaxy tool.

 > ### {% icon comment %} Alternative tool generators: